Sternal exploration or closure

-When you have open heart surgery, the surgeon makes a cut (incision) that runs down the middle of your chest bone (sternum).
-The incision hopefully heals itself.
-But sometimes, people have complications that require treatment.
+When you have open heart surgery, the surgeon may make a cut (incision) that runs down the middle of your chest bone (sternum).
+The incision usually heals on its own.
+But sometimes, there are complications that require treatment.

 Two wound complications that can happen within 30 days of open heart surgery are:

-After the wound is cleaned out, your surgeon may not close the wound.
-Your surgeon may pack the wound with a dressing, which will be changed often.
+After the wound is cleaned out, the surgeon may or may not close the wound.
+The wound is packed with a dressing.
+The dressing will need to be changed daily.

-Or your surgeon may use a VAC dressing (vacuum-assisted closure), which is a negative pressure dressing.
+Or your surgeon may use a VAC (vacuum-assisted closure) dressing.
+It is a negative pressure dressing.
 It increases blood flow around the sternum and improves healing.

-Your surgeon may put a chest harness on you to make the chest bones more stable.
+Your surgeon may put a chest harness on you.
+This will make the chest bones more stable.

 It may take days, weeks, or even months for the wound to be clean, clear of infection, and finally heal.

-Once this occurs, the surgeon may use a muscle flap from your buttocks, shoulder, or upper chest to cover and close the wound.
+Once this occurs, the surgeon may use wire to bring the bone back together then close the skin or use a muscle flap to cover and close the wound.
+The flap can be taken from your buttocks, shoulder, or upper chest.

 You may have already been receiving wound care or treatment and antibiotics.